emberjs/rfcs/text/0000-router-service.md

 ## Semver Lawyering

-I'm interepreting router.js's public/private documentation as out-of-scope for Ember's semver.
+I'm interpreting router.js's public/private documentation as out-of-scope for Ember's semver.
 The fact that we pass an instance of router.js's Transition as our `transition` argument is not documented.
 An alternative interpretation is that we need to continue supporting those methods marked as public in router.js's docs.

 ## Optional Helpers